kazurayam/UsingMaterialsInKatalonStudio/README.md

 This project was developed using Katalon Studio 5.7.0.

-In this project, I will show you step by step how to code in Katalon Studio making use of the ['Materials'](https://github.com/kazurayam/Materials) library.
+In this project, I will show you step by step how to write test scripts in Katalon Studio making use of  ['Materials'](https://github.com/kazurayam/Materials) library, my another GitHub project.

 # Problem to solve

 I have developed another project on GitHub named ['Materials'](https://github.com/kazurayam/Materials).
-The Materials project is developed in Groovy language, provides a jar file.
-The jar file Materials-x.x.jar is supposed to be imported into a Katalon Studio project as one of the [External library](https://docs.katalon.com/display/KD/External+Libraries).
+The project is developed in Groovy language, provides a jar file.
+The jar file Materials-x.x.jar is supposed to be imported into Katalon Studio projects as one of the [External library](https://docs.katalon.com/display/KD/External+Libraries).

+What is a *material*?
 By the term *Material* I mean any file created by test scripts on the fly.
-A typical example of a *Material* is a PNG file as  screenshot of a Web page.
-Other examples of *Material* include: PDF file downloaded from Web site, Excel file created by test script on the fly, or XML/JSON response from RESTful API call.
+A typical example of a *Material* is a screenshot image of a web page.
+Other examples of *Material* include: PDF file downloaded from web site, Excel file created by test script, or XML/JSON response from RESTful API call.

-WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response.
-But those fall short of a primitive problem: **which path to save a file as?**
+Selenium WebDriver and Katalon Studio provide sound support for interacting with web to take screenshots, to download files, to get API response.
+But their support falls short of a primitive problem: **which path to save a file as?**

 Specifying a one-off file path is trivial.
-Say, 'C:\Users\me\tmp\screenshot.png' would be fine.
-However if we are to make dozens of *materials* repeatedly (10 times a day, for example) and **if we are to reuse the materials after the test runs**, then it becomes an itchy problem how to resolve paths appropriate for *materials*.
-For example, I want to take 30 screenshots of the development environment of my web site as well as the production environment.
-After taking screenshots, I want to compare 30 pairs of images to find out if any difference found.
-In order to reuse them, the file paths of 30 * 2 screenshots needs to be well-designed and well-controlled by a supporring library.
+Say, 'C:\Users\myself\tmp\sample_screenshot.png' would be fine.
+However if we are to make dozens of *materials* repeatedly (10 times a day, for example) and **if we are to reuse the files after the tests**, then it becomes an itchy problem how to resolve paths appropriate for *materials*.

+For example, I want to take 30 screenshots of my web app in both of the production environment and the development environment.
+After taking screenshots, I want to compare  pairs of images to find out if any difference found.
+I need to design the paths for those files.
+Therefore I need a class library which implements a designed respository for the files (*materials*).

 # Solution

-The [`Materials`](https://github.com/kazurayam/Materials) library provides `com.kazurayam.materials.MaterialRepository` class.
+The [`Materials`](https://github.com/kazurayam/Materials) library provides the  `com.kazurayam.materials.MaterialRepository` class.
 A test script in Katalon Studio can ask `MaterialRepository` to resolve path for a *material*.
 The path would be in the format as follows:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`